 These examples are all super interesting, but with the technology tsunami that is about to hit us now – with genetic modification with CRISPR/cas9, artificial intelligence and neurotechnology – we’re changing our lives and our society even more rapidly, directly and invasively.

-This part zooms in on two biotechnology-related examples.
+This part zooms in on biotechnology-related examples: ectogenesis, organoids and human enhancement.

 One interesting example that has caused a fair bit of controversy, is ectogenesis.
 This word refers to the development of a technology that allows a fetus to develop into a baby, outside a woman’s body.
 According to futurist Gerd Leonhard, this might become possible within the next 20 years.